ashley-desouza/Invoicing/README.md

 1. The Invoicing Application is available for use at [InvoiceApp](https://secret-shore-94449.herokuapp.com/)

+**NOTE**: I will be deleting the database and all the data after 15 days.

 2. Users will need to login to the Application in order to create invoices and view their list of invoices

 3. Login using github credentials.
 Asking users to do this is a fair assumption as this exercise is required to be tracked and recorded in github.